Demosfen/SWeather-bot/docs/Design/SystemDesign.md

 # Space Weather bot for Telegram

 ## What for?
-This bot suggests convenient API/Telegram bot implementation to get space weather and spacecraft data plots..
+This bot suggests convenient API/Telegram bot implementation to get space weather and spacecraft data plots.
+Every aurora hunter or space weather observer can get and build historical and online data plots indicating magnetospheric and solar wind conditions.

 ## Functional requirements
+SWeather bot should:
+* provide convenient API to request specified data;
+* process user's requests and return graphical plots, images or data tables back to Telegram messenger;
+* provide Space Weather guide in form of educational functionality;
+* nowcast and forecast (in future) geomagnetic activity;
-*
+* ...

 ### Features
-* User can get space weather data plots using Telegram bot commands.
+* User can get space weather data plots using Telegram bot commands;
+* Globe with overplotted aurora layers ith 1-minute resolution;
+* Text-based F.A.Q. on what is and howto Space Weather;
 * ...

 ### UI
-* Telegram bot interface.
-* ...
+* Terminal-based commands with arguments;

 ## Tech requirements